JoshGuarino/twitch-clip/README.md

-Twitch-clip-dl : A python package for downloading twitch clips
+twitch-clip : A python package for downloading twitch clips